Alex Swney: Karel Sroubek is no gangster

 He is classified as a low security prisoner.
 Hardly the status of a gangster.
 It's not just low it is less than 50% of that qualifies him for any rehabilitation programs.
 He currently works at the Placemakers workshop within the prison walls but here's the clincher – he has fully embraced yoga as a life-skill and is now learning to teach it.
 It may seem far-fetched but the man I saw was a yogi and not a gangster.

 With his immigration status unresolved, the Parole Board declined his parole application in September but the decision to decline his parole ran counter to a prison psychologist assessment that described his risk of reoffending as being low.
-They also accepted his release plan as being credible and acknowledged his good behavior.
+They also accepted his release plan as being credible and acknowledged his good behaviour.

 I am wanting to get on with my life after prison and don't want to fight pointless battles from a time I want to put behind me.
 I have seen the underside of our country and seen its worst.
 We need to judge ourselves by the height of our troughs rather than the height of our peaks, and down in this trough I hope we can see this issue for what it appears to be.